 You have no idea how many opportunities pass you by while you are afraid to seize them.

 The fear of getting out of your comfort zone to take more risks can keep you stuck in life and it is one of the ways you self-sabotage.
 If you want to learn how to stop self-sabotaging, you need to become more courageous and start putting yourself out there.

 Say yes to the new opportunities and adventures that come your way, and you might finally achieve the goals you have set for yourself.
 After all, you won’t get your dream job if you are too afraid to apply for it.
 You won’t know how it feels to be loved if you don’t give someone a chance to love you.

 If you usually find yourself self-sabotaging your relationships, learn to be more courageous and trust the new people in your life by being more open with them.

 Baggage from your past should be left in the past and should not affect your current relationships.
 You should remind yourself that this is a different situation with a different person; hence the outcome could be different.

 If you find it difficult to move on from past experiences, seeking help from a professional, such as a counselor or therapist, might be what you need to do to learn how to stop self-sabotaging.

 - Eliminate negative self-talk

 The inner voice that tells you that you can’t do something or that whatever you do is going to fail could be one of the reasons why you self-sabotage.
-You manifest what you think and tell yourself you are or can achieve.
-So if you are always entertaining self-defeating beliefs, you fail even before you give yourself a chance.

 When learning how to stop self-sabotage, you have to find ways to reframe your thoughts and eliminate negative self-talk.
 You can do this by either using affirmations or by rephrasing the things you tell yourself.